- Having to choose between Opera and Opera Mini can be difficult due to many aspects to compare and consider.

 Scrolling works equally well on both browsers.
 It may not be the smoothest among the mobile browsers, but there is no major issue that will make it a deal-breaker.

-There is also an acceptable ad feature that you may want to disable if you don’t want to see any ad on your screen, ever.
+There is also an acceptable ad feature that you may want to disable if you don’t want to see any ad on your screen.

-That said, Opera Mini misses out on the VPN feature that Opera offers.
+That said, Opera Mini misses out on Opera’s VPN feature.
 It allows you to bypass region-restricted content and browse the web anonymously.

 Opera is better, but Mini is Good as well